sagargiradkar/Data-Structures-and-Algorithms-in-Java/README.md

 6. **05-Recursion**
    Recursive solutions to problems, showcasing the power of recursive algorithms.

+7. **06-Basic Sorting Algorithms**
+    Implementations of basic sorting algorithms like bubble sort, selection sort, insertion sort, etc.

-7. **06-Divide and Conquer**
+8. **07-Divide and Conquer**
    Implementations of divide-and-conquer algorithms such as merge sort, quick sort, etc.

-8. **07-Time and Space**
+9. **08-Time and Space**
    Programs focusing on analyzing the time and space complexity of algorithms.

-9. **08-Backtracking**
+10. **09-Backtracking**
    Solutions involving backtracking algorithms such as the N-Queens problem, Sudoku solver, etc.

-10. **09-ArrayList**
+11. **10-Bit Manipulation**
+    Programs utilizing bitwise operators for solving various problems.

+12. **11-ArrayList**
     Understanding the ArrayList class and its methods with practical examples.

-11. **10-Basic Sorting Algorithms**
-    Implementations of basic sorting algorithms like bubble sort, selection sort, insertion sort, etc.

-12. **11-Bit Manipulation**
-    Programs utilizing bitwise operators for solving various problems.

 13. **12-Linked List**
     Implementation of singly and doubly linked lists and related operations.